ZurichMedTech/model-intelligence/README.md

    - Folder: / (root)
    - Click Save

-After deployment, your documentation will be available at `https://yourusername.github.io/s4l-plugins-documentation/`.
+After deployment, the live documentation will be available at: https://ZurichMedTech.github.io/model-intelligence/